GiggleLiu/ScientificComputingForPhysicists/docs/src/chap1/terminal.md

 - push code to a remote git repository,
 - log into a remote machine and execute commands.

-With a host name (the IP of the target machine to login) and a user name, one can use the following command to login,
+Consider you want to access a remote machine, e.g. the cluster of your university.
+You will be given a host name and a username.
+You can use the following command to log in to the remote machine.

 ```bash
 ssh <username>@<hostname>